fairlight1337/libcflie/README.md

 This will of course install the necessary dependencies automatically.

-How to build the library form source
+How to build the library from source
 ------------------------------------

 First, clone the repository: